-- Environmental performance and sustainable design has been incorporated from the design stage, with the aim of achieving a minimum BREEAM rating of "very good" or equivalent standard for industrial buildings up to 2016.
+- Environmental performance and sustainable design has been incorporated from the design stage, with the aim of achieving a minimum BREEAM^G rating of "very good" or equivalent standard for industrial buildings up to 2016.
 From 2016 to 2027, it is expected that all new waste management facilities should be achieving an "excellent" BREEAM rating or equivalent standard for industrial buildings; - The design and appearance of the building takes account of its proposed location and its likely visual impact on its setting within the townscape or landscape; - Unacceptable impacts on amenity are avoided.

-5.25 Whilst design policies would reasonably be expected to be addressed in District LDFs, feedback from consultations has indicated a preference for a Waste DPD policy covering design and operation of new waste management facilities.
+- 5.29 Whilst design policies would reasonably be expected to be addressed in District LDFs^c, feedback from consultations has indicated a preference for a Waste LP policy covering design and operation of new waste management facilities.
 This view reflects the poor perception of waste management sites and their operations in the past.
-Therefore, to ensure that new waste management facilities and the modernisation or intensification of existing facilities address this issue in a pro-active manner, this policy has been included within the Waste DPD.

-5.26 Sustainable waste management sites are allocated in existing industrial areas, where they will be neighbours with other business uses, such as B2 and B8 use classes.
+Therefore, to ensure that new waste management facilities and the modernisation or intensification of existing facilities address this issue in a pro-active manner, this policy has been included within the Waste LP. - 5.30 Sustainable waste management sites are allocated in existing industrial areas, where they will be neighbouring other business uses, such as B2^G and B8^G use classes.
 They must be designed and operated to a high quality standard to avoid any negative effects on amenity, public or investor confidence.
 Whilst modern waste management facilities are tightly regulated with high standards of environmental control, this tends to cover only the management and operations.
-The Waste DPD has a role to play in setting higher standards of design and limiting environmental impact of the building itself in order to avoid negative effects, including carbon future proofing.
+The Waste LP has a role to play in setting higher standards of design and limiting environmental impact of the building itself in order to avoid negative effects, including carbon future proofing^G.